Disalo/Dev_Test/README.md

-# ETL Job from multible sources with three different data formats
+# ETL Job from multiple sources with three different data formats

 ## Here is an example is to simulate of extracting, transforming and loading process of data in .csv, .json and .xml formats from nine different sources.